 If your results indicate that you are in menopause or perimenopause it is a good idea to see your medical professional.
 You can discuss if you need to make any changes to your current medications and what you can do to decrease symptoms you are experiencing.

 If you are experiencing the symptoms of menopause, but your home test came back negative, you should still visit your medical professional to explore what is causing your symptoms.
 A negative test does not mean that you are not in menopause as medications and other factors can affect your test results.

 Buy FSH Test Kits at Zoom Baby

-We currently stock two types of FSH test kit.
-The most popular option is our own-label FSH test kit which s highly reliable and offers excellent value for money.
+We currently stock a range of FSH test kits.
+The most popular option is are Zoom Baby FSH Test Strips and Zoom Baby FSH Midstream Tests.
+Both are highly reliable and offers excellent value for money.
 Each kit contains two menopause tests which should be used at specific times during your monthly cycle.
 As an alternative option we also offer the FertilCheck Female Fertility Midstream Test, which is a bit more expensive and also offers two tests per pack.